kubecost/docs/install-and-configure/install/getting-started.md

 ```
 {% endcode %}

 Where ingested samples can be measured as the average over a recent period, e.g. `sum(avg_over_time(scrape_samples_post_metric_relabeling[24h]))`.
 On average, Prometheus uses around 1.5-2 bytes per sample.
 So, ingesting 100k samples per minute and retaining them for 15 days would demand around 40 GB.
 It’s recommended to add another 20-30% capacity for headroom and WAL.
-More info on disk sizing [here](https://prometheus.io/docs/prometheus/latest/storage/#operational-aspects).
+More info on disk sizing can be found in Prometheus' [Storage](https://prometheus.io/docs/prometheus/latest/storage/#operational-aspects) doc.

 ## Setting requests and limits